 Third-party add-ons, specifically those related to JavaScript execution or changing in-page elements, have been notorious for breaking page components that result in their inability to load correctly.

-It would help if you started the browser safely to verify whether that is true this time.
-Doing so shall disable all the extensions, and you may act accordingly.
-Here are the steps to disable the add-ons:
+It would help if you started the browser in troubleshooting mode to verify whether that is true this time.
+This mode will disable all the extensions and blockers.

 - Launch the Mozilla Firefox browser.

-- Select on Help > Troubleshoot Mode option.
+- Select the Help > Troubleshoot Mode option.

 - Click